karunarora/Group_B_theatreReservationSystem/README.md

 This system let the user to reserve tickets running in theatre by signing up and using their credit to book ticket.

-System will automatically generate tickets with unique id to let user enter the movie theatre
+System will automatically generate tickets with unique id and user can use the ticket to enter.

 # Authors
 * Karun Arora - karunarora@cmail.carleton.ca